-This is a big plus for two reasons.
-Firstly, an “unlimited” credit reduces the initial hurdles.
 Secondly, anyone can check to see whether the attractive advertising promise made by this broker is actually true: Plus500 claims to be offering a demo account that includes the market rates of the broker’s live trading servers.
-Since virtually everyone is given access to a capitalized real-money account (even though this only includes a small initial balance), this makes for transparency.

-The opening of an account is extremely easy, since the verification of legitimacy can also be carried out after the new customers have already started trading.
+The opening of an account is extremely easy.
 The parallel opening of a demo and real money account is not necessary: Switching between the two accounts is possible via the respective window.

 8. The Broker and Its Competition: Significant Customer Growth

 Plus500 Limited is listed on the London Stock Exchange.
-The company is one of the largest in the industry and is a well-known sponsor: In fact, 500Plus is the main sponsor of the Spanish club Atletico de Madrid.
+The company is one of the largest in the industry and is a well-known sponsor: In fact, Plus500 is the main sponsor of the Chicago Bulls.